sandesh-ar/Advanced-Centrifugal-Trajectory-Launching-System-for-NSLV/README.md

      6. Potentiometer for variable speed control

      7. DC Power Supply (12V, 5A)

   ### 💻 Software

      1. Arduino IDE for coding and microcontroller programming.

+## 📈 Results & Findings
+    The rocket achieved a launch velocity of ~18 km/hr.

+    The rocket followed an inclined trajectory covering a distance of 1.5 meters.

+    Energy-efficient launch consuming only 0.33 Wh per launch.

+    The system demonstrated high-precision launch control with optimized exit chamber alignment.